pymor/pymor/docs/source/getting_started.rst

     |        |        |        |
     (0,0)------------------(1,0)

-The μ_ij form the ``XBLOCKS x YBLOCKS`` - dimensional parameter on which the solution depends.
+The real numbers μ_ij form the ``XBLOCKS x YBLOCKS`` - dimensional parameter on which the solution depends.

 Running ``thermalblock.py`` will first produce plots of two detailed solutions of the problem for different randomly chosen parameters